InkDAO/gitbook/protocol-overview/content-subscription.md

 **Blockchain Records**: Her purchase is stored permanently on Ethereum—immutable and transparent across thousands of nodes.

-**Token Ownership**: ERC20 tokens are minted to Lisa's wallet, proving her ownership and granting permanent access.
+**Token Ownership**: ERC-6909 tokens (1 unit of that post's token ID) are minted to Lisa's wallet, proving her ownership and granting permanent access.
+These tokens are non-transferable (soul-bound), preventing unauthorized resale while ensuring permanent access.

 Six months later, Lisa still uses that guide, having read it dozens of times.
-She paid once, owns it completely, and can even transfer the tokens to gift access to someone else.
+She paid once, and the access is permanently tied to her wallet—she can't lose it or have it taken away.

 ## The 5% Platform Fee